jacklansing/reconnect-api/README.md

 ## Deploying

-When your new project is ready for deployment, add a new Heroku application with `heroku create`.
+When your new project is ready for deployment, add a new Heroku application with `heroku create` (assuming you have the heroku CLI).
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

 ## API Info